 Impaired Loans.
 Impairment losses are included in the allowance for loan losses.
 At the time a loan is considered impaired it is valued at the lower of cost or fair value.
 The impairment loss is based on Level 2 quoted market price inputs, a discounted cash flow analysis, or a fair value estimate of the collateral using Level 2 inputs, including primarily the appraised value of the real estate with certain other market correlated or corroborated information.
 The fair value of impaired loans represented in the fair value table includes only those loans that are carried at their fair value and at this time would only include those with an impairment loss either reserved for as a specific reserve or charged-off where that impairment loss was determined using a market approach to valuation based upon a fair value estimate of the collateral.
-For real estate collateral, that is done using an appraised value of the real estate with certain other market correlated or to the real estate with certain other market correlated or the real estate with certain other using an appraised value of the real estate with certain other using an appraised value of the real estate with certain other market correlated or corroborated information as assessed by management and dependent on the type and geographical location of the property as well as the time since the last appraisal.
+For real estate collateral, that is done using an appraised value of the real estate with certain other market correlated or corroborated information as assessed by management and dependent on the type and geographical location of the property as well as the time since the last appraisal.